theRealYoshi/reversi/solutions/README.md

 # REVERSI JS STYLE

+To play the game, run

+    npm start

-To run the mocha tests, use the following command in the terminal (in the top level directory of this file:)
+To run the tests, run

-`./node_modules/mocha/bin/mocha`
+    npm test